leonp/leonp.github.io/_drafts/2016-03-27-tachyons-framework-notes.md

 ---
 layout: post
-title: Taking Tachyons CSS framework for a spin
+title: Atomic CSS and content buckets
 excerpt: Tachyons is an atomic CSS framework that you could, in theory, use for any project at all.
 I found it easy to use and quick for building pages, but there are a couple of caveats.
 category: web
 ---